-E-commerce business in Saudi Arabia
+E-commerce business in Saudi Arabia in 2024

 Setting up an e-commerce business in Saudi Arabia is time consuming and challenging.
 However, the January 2020 enactment of a new e-commerce Law should improve regulation for entrants into this new market.